 Nazrul left the job for baburchi and joined in a bakery shop run by Abdul Wahid at Asansol

-Nazrul was admitted for secnd time in Searsle Raj High School
+Nazrul was admitted to school for the second time

-Nazrul was admitted at class eight in Searsole raj High School.
+Nazrul was admitted to class eight in Searsole Raj High School.
 Here he made lifelong friendship with fellow author Sailajananda Mukhopadhyay, who was his classmate.